innovatrics/smartface/sfcli/README.md

 ##### camera set

-Change properties of a camera.
-StreamId is required.
+Change properties of a camera. `--id` is required.
 Only filled properties will be changed on the camera.

 ```
 Options: